Skip to content

 See Tuition

-Faculty: The Kania School’s Team of Specialized Experts
+Faculty: Learn From the Kania School’s Finance Experts

 Our finance faculty are industry veterans with practical expertise in global financial markets and institutions, managerial economics and corporate financial planning, ensuring your education is current, relevant and deeply connected to real-world practice.